kavants/overthewire/README.md

 The scripts are not 100% straight forward and include the steps one would logically take to get to the answer.
 For example, there are instances where I would need to cat a file to get information.
 Of course, after the fact I would know the contents and could optimize the script a little better but I thought it was important to leave these in.

-I"ve decided to add comments to the scripts to detail my solutions and explain what the script is doing.
+After completing an especially challenging one, I"ve decided to add comments to the scripts to detail my solutions and explain what the script is doing.
 If you're seeing this, I'm not done yet. :)